hejtmy/cebex-introduction-to-r-2020-summer/homeworks.md

 # Homeworks

-All homeworks are due by Friday.
+All homeworks are due by Friday 11.59 PM CET.
 Upload all the homeworks to the https://e.pcloud.com/#page=puplink&code=U1Zoyd8ePgsJm8nmpakPSlgI5aCWx9X

 ## Day 1